-Armco Steel Ashland Works, now a part of AK Steel, is a mostly closed integrated steel mill near Ashland, Kentucky.
-It contains a mothballed pig-iron blast furnace, basic oxygen furnace, continuous caster, coating line, and other production facilities.
-At its height, the 700-acre plant also featured a coke facility, another pig-iron blast furnace, and a hot strip.
+Armco Steel/AK Steel Ashland Works was an integrated steel mill near Ashland, Kentucky.
+It contained two pig-iron blast furnaces, a basic oxygen furnace, a continuous caster, coating line, and other production facilities.
+At its height, the 700-acre plant also featured a coke facility and a hot strip.

 American Rolling Mill Company

 In 1920, the American Rolling Mill Company (Armco) proposed the construction of an integrated steel mill along the Ohio River west of Ashland, Kentucky in 1920.
 1 It also sought to acquire nearby mills and furnaces to consolidate operations and improve efficiency.

 On December 11, 1921, Armco proposed the acquisition of AI&M, which included the Ashland Coal & Iron Railway.
 25 For the AI&M, the proposed sale was welcomed as production during World War I had worn out the company’s equipment and exaggerated expenses.
 The company quickly sealed the deal and sold its assets to Armco on December 30, 3 which included not just the steel making components of AI&M, but the Ashland Coal & Iron Railway which operated 48 miles of track, 21 miles of which were the mainline of the Chesapeake & Ohio Railway Lexington Subdivision, the Inter-Terminal Transit Company which owned two steamboats and a landing barge that ferried railroad cars between Ashland and Coal Grove and Ironton, and 22,000 acres of coal, timber, and natural gas lands.
 28

 Armco then acquired Ashland Steel in 1927 and Norton Iron Works in 1928.
 23